 We derive interest income from depositing un-invested cash balances in our clients' brokerage trading accounts opened with us at our bank partners.
-For the years ended December 31, 2016 and 2017 and the nine months ended September 30, 2018, we generated HK\$4.0 million, HK\$34.1 million (US\$4.4 million) and HK\$74.2 million (US\$9.5 million) interest income from bank deposit, respectively, a significant portion of which was derived from uninvested cash balances in our clients' accounts.
+In 2016 and 2017, we generated HK\$4.0 million and HK\$34.1 million (US\$4.4 million) interest income from bank deposit, respectively, a significant portion of which was derived from uninvested cash balances in our clients' accounts.
 As a result, a significant reduction in our clients' allocation to cash, a change in the allocation of that cash, or a transfer of cash out of their accounts on our platform could reduce our interest income and our financial results.